cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

 -   In-Depth AWS syllabus
 -   Architecture Based training
 -   Sample Architectures to practice

+## What will students learn in your course?

+-   Knowledge and skills in compute, networking, storage, and database AWS services as well as AWS deployment and management services.
+-   Knowledge and skills in deploying, managing, and operating workloads on AWS as well as implementing security controls and compliance requirements.
+-   Knowledge and skills in using the AWS Management Console and the AWS Command Line Interface (CLI)Understanding of the AWS Well-Architected Framework, AWS networking, security services, and the AWS global infrastructure.
+-   Ability to identify which AWS services meet a given technical requirement and to define technical requirements for an AWS-based application.

 **Enroll today to reserve your desk in Cloud Computing World.**